ocelotsloth/usaa2qif/README.md

 the PDF names into index.js.
 I'll probably fix it at some point...feel free to file a PR for that though if you find this useful.

+## NPM Users!

+While you *can* install this with either `yarn add usaa2qif` or `npm install usaa2qif`, I recommend going to github.com/ocelotsloth/usaa2qif instead.
+The repository is not currently working to where it has a decent command line interface that can be global, and the demo files are not included in the `npm publish` to save in file sizes on NPM.

 ## Installation

 `git clone git@github.com:ocelotsloth/usaa2qif.git`